kimfrie/datafold-docs/docs/integrations/orchestration/dbt_cloud/prerequisites.md

 We recommend creating a job in dbt Cloud that sends production artifacts (the `manifest.json` file) to Datafold on a regular basis.
 This is the easiest way to get started with Datafold.

 <div style={{backgroundColor: '#e6f4ff', border: '1px solid #91caff', borderRadius: '8px', padding: '8px 12px'}}>
-    <h5>info Continuous Deployment</h5>

-[creating a Merge Trigger Production Job](https://docs.datafold.com/guides/ci_guides/dbt_cloud#merge-trigger-production-job) using a tool like GitHub Actions.
+  Alternatively, you can set up continuous deployment by <a href="https://docs.datafold.com/guides/ci_guides/dbt_cloud#merge-trigger-production-job">creating a Merge Trigger Production Job</a> using a tool like GitHub Actions.
 </div>

 ### Artifacts Job

 An Artifacts Job is a dbt Cloud job that executes a `dbt compile` command on an hourly basis.

 ![](../../../../static/img/artifacts_job_1.png)
 ![](../../../../static/img/artifacts_job_2.png)